ALMPartners/palje/README.md

 ### Parameters from ENV vars

 With `palje2` many parameters (e.g. Confluence authentication params) can be set into ENV variables from where they are automatically read at runtime.
-This makes continous use more user-friendly: less repetative typing, shorter and clearer commands, sensitive data stays out of sight, ...
+This makes continous use more user-friendly: less repetative typing, shorter and clearer commands, sensitive data stays out of sight, etc.

 Notice that using ENV vars is optional: alternatively you can type parameters on the command line and/or leave them off and let `palje2` interactively prompt for any required parameter values.

 See the online-documentation for supported ENV vars and their exact names.

-Example of setting ENV vars in PowerShell:
+Example of setting some ENV vars in PowerShell:

 ```
 $env:PALJE_ATLASSIAN_USER_ID = "firstname.lastname@organization.org"